How to prepare for IOT

 The premise of the IoT is that, at any given time, devices can transmit data to and from one another and process it to improve decision-making.
 Businesses have already been tackling the challenge of harnessing Big Data through their own internal analytics platforms.
 The IoT presents this same challenge on an even larger scale.

-Krautkremer emphasized the importance of cloud-based computing to ensure that all connected devices can always be monitored, updated and controlled in real time.
-He also noted that third-party service providers will be critical to helping smaller businesses keep track of data and capitalize on the IoT.
+Krautkremer emphasised the importance of cloud-based computing to ensure that all connected devices can always be monitored, updated and controlled in real time.
+He also noted that third-party service providers will be critical to helping smaller businesses keep track of data and capitalise on the IoT.

 The cloud and the customer experience

 It’s clear that the IoT will continue to increase the amount of data businesses need to process.
 But with such a strong focus on finding the right data solutions, it can be easy to lose sight of your most important business driver: your customers.

 “Companies have to keep an eye on their customer experience,” said Lynda Smith, CMO of cloud communication solutions provider Twilio.
 “There’s a lot of work going into making sure [the IoT] experience is natural [to human users].”

 Smith reminded small companies to take advantage of the cloud to help them develop a great customer experience and compete with larger enterprises.
 This can range from using cloud solutions to deal with incoming customer data to facilitating customer service interactions in the cloud.